Herbert D. Riley: Death

 Following his retirement, Riley settled at Kent Island, Maryland and was active in the Naval Institute's oral history program.
 He died at his home on January 17, 1973, aged 68 and was buried with full military honors at the United States Naval Academy Cemetery in Annapolis, Maryland, where his headstone proclaims him to have been a "ninth-generation Marylander."
-Riley had two children, a son Herbert Jr., who died only one day after his birth in 1941 and a daughter Lynn Lovelace Riley.
+Riley had two children, a son Herbert Jr., who died only one day after his birth in 1941 and a daughter Lynn Lovelace Riley who died October 21, 2021.

 Awards and decorations

 Here is the ribbon bar of Vice admiral Riley: